YuckiestPenguin/flutter_fun_auth/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# FIREBASE CONFIGURATION
+For security purposes my google-services file is not commited in this project.
+To use this project, please download a copy of your google service settings from a project in your Firebase Console!